tnc-ca-geo/fishnet-extract/README.md

 Go to start menu > type ```cmd``` into search field > open cmd

 Type ```which python``` on the command line.
 It should return the path of the python executable, something like ```/c/Python27/python```

+### Test whether pip is available

+Pip is Python's package manager.
+Since Python 2.7.9 it ships with the install and should be readily available.

+Try: ```pip --help```

+If that fails, you might
+1. Update your Python installation
+2. Get pip separately, see here https://www.python.org/downloads/

+### Get this repository

+Either download